worshamweb/rails8-kamal-aws-tutorial/AWS_SETUP_GUIDE.md

 ```
 *Note: Replace YOUR_ACCOUNT_ID with your actual AWS account ID and YOUR_AWS_REGION with your AWS region (e.g., us-east-1, us-west-2, eu-west-1).
 This login will be automated in Kamal configuration.*

+*You may see a warning about credentials stored unencrypted - this is normal for development.
+ECR tokens expire after 12 hours for security.*

 ### Option B: Docker Hub (Alternative)
 1. **Create account** at hub.docker.com
 2. **Create repository**: `your-username/rails-weather-app`